sanitswain/java8tips/datetime.rst

   TemporalAdjuster adjuster = TemporalAdjusters.nextOrSame(DayOfWeek.SUNDAY);
   System.out.println(date.with(adjuster));

-Below table shows the API provided temporal adjuster implementations.
+Below table shows the API provided temporal adjusters.
+For all these adjusters we will use ``LocalDate.parse("2014-03-18")`` for demonstrating examples.

 .. list-table::
    :widths: 25 75